 - When possible, shoot with your back to the sun, as opposed to facing towards the sun; this will avoid potential overexposure and lens flare.

-What to Photograph
+What to photograph

-- Setting: Take a photo of the war memorial in its wider surroundings, including any gardens, trees or plaques nearby.
+- Setting: Take a photo of the war memorial in its wider surroundings, including any gardens, trees, or plaques nearby.

 - Front: Take a photo of the front of the memorial, straight on.

-- Sides: Take a photo of each side of the memorial, clearly showing any details, inscriptions or decorative elements.
+- Sides: Take a photo of each side of the memorial, clearly showing any details, inscriptions, or decorative elements.

-1. War memorial in its setting
+1. Memorial in its setting

-3. Close-ups of plaques and inscriptions
+4. Close-ups of plaques and inscriptions

-4. Any areas of concern, damage or special interest
+6. Any areas of special interest